What are the advantages of taking classes online?

 Are tests available online?

 Yes.
 Many instructors assign tests in their online classes.
 Students may sign an ethical agreement saying they will not copy or share their exam, and that the person taking the test is the person registered for the course.
 Tests may be timed, and do not typically allow for open-book responses.
-Learn more about DMU’s Honor Code.
+Learn more about DMU’s Integrity Code.

 Do I need a proctor for my exams?